newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 Attack Loop
 ~~~~~~~~~~~

-Now that the setup’s done and we know how to use the glitch module, we
+Now that the setup's done and we know how to use the glitch module, we
 can start our attack.
-The key parameters that we’ll need to iterate
+The key parameters that we'll need to iterate
-through are ``width`` and ``offset``, so we’ll need some loops to change
+through are ``width`` and ``offset``, so we'll need some loops to change
 these.
-To know if we got a successful glitch, we’ll check for “1234” in
+To know if we got a successful glitch, we'll check for "1234" in
 the output we get back.

 One additional improvement that we can make is to try each parameter